adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-on-outside-in-development.md

 categories: process thinking
 ---

-I want to talk about Outside-in Development.
-It interestingly has a strong connection with User Centered Design.
-Whilst a team is made up of several different disciplines, everyone in that team should be working toward the single goal of pleasing the user.

-If we can please the user, then they probably like the product; consume it; buy the widget; come back for more.
-And all products, software or otherwise should&mdash;for the most part at least&mdash;start with this perspective.
-The Outside-in perspective.

-Consider the opposite approach.
-If you get to work on designing and building internal structures first, then you massively increase the chance of solving problems that aren't even problems.
-They probably don't exist yet.
-If you're spending time here, you're most certainly not pleasing the user.

-Outside-in development isn't always possible.
-Sometimes Inside-out development is usefull and necessary but that's a topic for another time.

-Going back to the team for a moment.
-You could summarise each person as a servant to another.
+I want to talk about Outside-in Development because for one people don't talk about it very often.
+For two, it bares a strinking resemblance to User Centered Design.

+Designers frequently talk about users.
+If they're not designing for the user then what are they doing?
+But developers are more likely to get distracted by problems lower down the technology stack.

+They can become consumed by problems in their own world.
+And sometimes those problems don't end up benefiting the user.
+If developers are solving problems that don't benefit the user, then what are they doing?

+It's important to note that even if we remove, just for a moment, the people who *use* the product; there are still plenty of *people* that need our consideration.

+For example, if you're a coder, there will be other people that need to work with your code.
+If your code is easy to understand, then other coders will help you build upon it quicker and more robust.

+Stepping back away from code for a moment.
+Let's look at the people involved in order to deliver a web product or service.
+Users, Product Design, Test Automation, Front-end, Back-end, Database, 3rd party APIs.

+I tend to think of it a bit like this:

 - Product supports User;
 - Test Automation supports the Product;